 The same over and under bets with the standard -110 juice are in play here as well.
 The total is the combined runs of both teams.
 Pushes are also in play if the total doesn’t have a half-point.

-Betting sites use these calculations to determine parlay payouts.
+Online sports betting sites use these calculations to determine baseball parlay payouts.
 Basing the odds on each bet in the parlay, rather than using fixed odds.
 This allows bettors to get the “true odds” on their parlay bet, instead of a fixed amount based on the number of teams.
 This doesn’t mean bettors won’t be paying vig.
 Based on the odds of their selections, they calculate the parlay odds.

-Baseball futures are long-term wagers that take place at a later date.
+MLB baseball futures are long-term wagers that take place at a later date.
 The World Series or the American and National League Championships make up most baseball futures.
-Futures generally offer higher payouts than most other bets because there’s a large field of contenders.
+Baseball futures generally offer higher payouts than most other bets because there’s a large field of contenders.

 Most bets will be team and player props, such as the number of runs + hits + errors by one team or the number of strikeouts thrown by a pitcher and the number of hits a batter might get in a game.